 What is the most beautiful place you have seen on Earth, and why is it so beautiful?

-This is the second in a series of spotlights on our summer 2017 student interns.
-Learning Life’s students this summer are assisting with research, curriculum development, outreach, and family and youth events for our Citizen Diplomacy Initiative (CDI).
-Claudia Merlos, interviewed below, is assisting with curriculum development, international learning activities with our youth, among other things.
+This is the second in a series of spotlights on our spring 2018 student interns.
+Learning Life’s students this spring are assisting with research, outreach, fundraising, and international family-to-family projects focused on community photography and food culture as part of our Citizen Diplomacy Initiative (CDI).
+FZ Kassidi, interviewed below, is helping with event fundraising, food culture research transcriptions into French and English, and the family food culture project.

 Where were you born and raised?